igroff/epiquery2/README.md

 can return multiple result sets, this message indicates the start of a new result set from the execution of a given query.
-Individual query processing is synchronous, so while there is no in built way to tie a particular section of a Query to a result set directly, each query contained within the Query sent to the provider can result in a distinct result set, and thus the emission of a 'beginrowset' message.
+Individual query processing is synchronous, so while there is no in built way to tie a particular section of a Query to a result set directly, each query contained within the QueryRequest sent to the provider can result in a distinct result set, and thus the emission of a 'beginrowset' message.

     {"message":"beginrowset", "queryId":""}